appel/ShuffleCast/README.md

 3. In `config/liquidsoap.liq`, change the `password = "aaa"` line to match the new `<source-password>`.
 4. Start the containers: `docker-compose up -d`

-### Proceed with caution!
+### Here be dragons!

-I'm by no means an Icecast, Liquidsoap, and/or Docker expert, so there might be room for improvement.
-I only use these streams within my local network (which considering the bandwidth implications of opening it to the world is probably wise).
+I made this to scratch a personal itch.
+I'm by no means an Icecast, Liquidsoap, and/or Docker expert, so there is probably loads of room for improvement.
+Also note that this intended to be used locally, within your local network (which considering the bandwidth implications of opening it up to the world is probably for the best).

-That being said, it's been running locally for a few months now without any issues.
+That being said, it's been running for a few months now without any issues.
 No more jitters!

 Find any bugs?
 Or did you change anything to make it better?
 Please let me know and I'll consider adding it!
+Keep in mind that the goal is simplicity.